Clinicians Q & A

 Undertake an echo at 6 weeks (following acute illness) and if coronaries are normal, aspirin can be stopped.
 Care should be continued to 12 months (see above) if there are no ongoing cardiac issues.
 At 12 months, the patient should be discharged to Primary care.

-Kawasaki Disease should be considered in ANY child with persistent fever for 5 days with no obvious cause. c.25% of cases occur in children over the age of 5, 75% are under 5.
+Kawasaki Disease should be considered in ANY child with persistent fever for 5 days with no obvious cause.
+Around 25% of cases occur in children over the age of 5, 75% are under 5.
 Infants and young children are especially vulnerable to severe heart damage – possibly linked to delayed diagnosis and late treatment as the disease is often not considered soon enough.
 Older children also often experienced diagnosis delay and poorer outcomes as a result.
 Consider Kawasaki Disease in ANY child with persistent fever for 5 days.

 Causes of fever in children are numerous and varied.
 Any of the following can be mistaken for Kawasaki disease or can occur prior to a case of Kawasaki Disease